A team of devoted professionals providing us with guidance and insight on the latest research and findings in the fight against influenza.

 Dr. Gorenstein has been a medical advisor for Families Fighting Flu since April 2010.

-Debra Maitre received her undergraduate degree in nursing at the University of Iowa, her master’s degree from University of Oklahoma and is completing her doctoral degree (August 2014) at Regis University.
+Debra Maitre received her undergraduate degree in nursing at the University of Iowa, her master's degree from University of Oklahoma and her doctoral degree at Regis University.
 Debra has spent her nursing career caring for women and infants, and is a Clinical Nurse Specialist, working with women during childbearing and childrearing stages of life.
-She is currently the Director of Nursing and Women’s Services at Baylor Medical Center at McKinney, in McKinney, Texas.
+She has held leadership positions in hospital and healthcare system administration and currently teaches in graduate nursing programs across the country.
 Debra has done extensive research and education on influenza vaccination for health care professionals, and is a passionate advocate for improving vaccination rates among health care professionals and patients alike.

 Debra has been a medical advisor for Families Fighting Flu since March 2014.